The Wonderful Year (novel)

-Wonderful Year is a children's novel by Nancy Barnes (Helen Simmons Adams with illustrations by Kate Seredy.
-Wonderful Year was published in 1946 by publisher Julian Messner.
-It describes a year in the life of the Martin family, including 11-year-old Ellen, who moved from Kansas to a fruit ranch in Colorado.
-This work of children's literature was a Newbery Honor recipient in 1947.
+The Wonderful Year is a 1946 children's novel written by Nancy Barnes (Helen Simmons Adams) and illustrated by Kate Seredy.
+It describes a year in the life of the Martin family, including 11-year-old Ellen, who move from Kansas to a fruit ranch in Colorado.
+The book earned a Julia Ellsworth Ford Foundation Prize in 1945 and a Newbery Honor in 1947.